DCRT-LUMC/GTGT/docs/source/usage.rst

 Installation
 ------------

-Python-project can be installed using pip:
+GTGT can be installed using pip:

 .. code-block:: console

-   (.venv) $ pip install Python-project
+   (.venv) $ pip install GTGT

 Default usage
 ----------------